FourThievesVinegar/solderless-microlab/docs/index.md

 1. Allow materials to be added and removed from the reaction vessel

     CLRs need a way to introduce precise quantities of reactants into the reaction vessel without disturbing the reaction conditions.
-This can be as simple as a graduated cylinder with a stopcock, or in the case of the microlab, a pair of computer controlled syringes.
+This can be as simple as a graduated cylinder with a stopcock, or in the case of the microlab, a set of computer controlled syringes.
 The microlab software dispenses the correct quantities at the correct time, reducing the chance of user error.
 Commercial CLRs also have a way to drain the reaction vessel without disassembling the reactor, but the microlab lacks this feature.

 ## Microlab Overview
-The Microlab is made up of a reaction chamber, syringe pumps and control boards.
-Once built the Microlab can be set up with the appropriate chemicals and use a formula to mix the correct dose.
+The Microlab is made up of a Reactor Unit, Reagent Pump Unit, Temperature Control Unit, and Lab Control Unit.
+Once built, the Microlab can be set up with the appropriate chemicals and use a recipe file created in the Apothecarium software to automatically run chemical reactions.

-This project is focused on the building and using of the Microlab.

 ## Project layout

-    mkdocs.yml        # The configuration file.
     docs/
         index.md      # The documentation homepage.
-        assembly.md   # How to build the microlab operation.md  # How to use it
+        assembly.md   # How to build the microlab operation.md  # How to use it (currently a stub)